bio-phys/aimmd/README.md

 ## Code Example

-Please see the Ipython notebooks in the example folder for an introduction.
+Please see the jupyter notebooks in the `examples` folder.

 ## Motivation